surajpayal/MCA_JavaProgrammig/README.md

                   - if number of years are greater then 10 update salart by incrementing with 15% of previous salary .

       Create EmployeeMain containg a main method and fully test your class definations.

+      Note:-In this program you have to create three more classes "InvlaidID", "InvalidSalary", "InvalidJoin", all three classes will inherit Exception class.
+(For user define Exceptions)